AllenInstitute/scrattch.taxonomy/README.md

 ## Usage examples

-1. [**Build a Shiny taxonomy**](https://github.com/AllenInstitute/scrattch.taxonomy/blob/main/examples/build_taxonomy.md) This examples provides the basics for creating a new Shiny taxonomy compatible with MolGen shiny and scrattch.mapping.
+1. [**Build a Shiny taxonomy**](https://github.com/AllenInstitute/scrattch.taxonomy/blob/main/examples/build_taxonomy.md) This example provides the basics for creating a new taxonomy compatible with scrattch.mapping mapping functions and (internal Allen Institute) MolGen Shiny tools.

-2. [**Build and map against a small mouse PatchSeq taxonomy**](https://github.com/AllenInstitute/scrattch.taxonomy/blob/main/examples/build_patchseq_taxonomy.md) This examples provides the basics for updating a Shiny taxonomy to be compatible with patchseq style mapping and visualization on MolGen Shiny.
+2. [**Build and map against a small mouse PatchSeq taxonomy**](https://github.com/AllenInstitute/scrattch.taxonomy/blob/main/examples/build_patchseq_taxonomy.md) This example provides the basics for updating a taxonomy to be compatible with patchseq style mapping and visualization on (internal Allen Institute) MolGen Shiny tools.

-3. [**Build and map against a human MTG PatchSeq taxonomy**](https://github.com/AllenInstitute/scrattch.taxonomy/blob/main/examples/build_MTG_patchseq_taxonomy.md) This examples provides a simplified example for creating a standard taxonomy and updating it to be compatible with patchseq style mapping and visualization on MolGen Shiny.
-Data is from Hodge et al for human MTG and patch-seq examples are from Berg et al (layer 2-3, excitatory neurons).
+3. [**Build and map against a human MTG PatchSeq taxonomy**](https://github.com/AllenInstitute/scrattch.taxonomy/blob/main/examples/build_MTG_patchseq_taxonomy.md) This example provides shows how to create a standard taxonomy and update it to be compatible with patchseq style mapping and visualization on (internal Allen Institute) MolGen Shiny tools.
+This example essentially combines examples 1 and 2 and applies them to human neocortical data sets.
+Data is from Hodge et al. (2019) for human MTG and patch-seq examples are from Berg et al (2021) (layer 2-3, excitatory neurons).

-## Library vignettes

-1. [**Build reference directory for mapping.**](http://htmlpreview.github.io/?https://github.com/AllenInstitute/scrattch.taxonomy/blob/master/vignettes/build_reference_taxonomy.html)  This vignette provides an example of how to convert a *completed* single cell RNA-seq analysis (e.g., a counts matrix + cell type assignments) into a standard reference taxonomy.
-Resulting taxonomy files are used as input for various mapping techniques in this package, and are also compatible with tools for visualiation of taxonomies at the Allen Institute and Patch-seq QC and visualization. **This process must be run first.**

-2. [**Map patch-seq data and output directory.**](http://htmlpreview.github.io/?https://github.com/AllenInstitute/scrattch.taxonomy/blob/master/vignettes/complete_patchseq_analysis.html)  This vignette goes through how to map a small data set against a reference taxonomy.
-Here we use a subset of tasic2016data as an example but the intention is for mapping of patch-seq data.

 ## Reporting issues